tableschema.r-package: Table Schema Package

 Introduction

 Table Schema is a simple language- and implementation-agnostic way to declare a schema for tabular data.
-Table Schema is well suited for use cases around handling and validating tabular data in text formats such as CSV, but its utility extends well beyond this core usage, towards a range of applications where data benefits from a portable schema format.
+It is well suited for handling and validating tabular data in text formats such as CSV, but its utility extends to many applications where a portable schema format is beneficial.

 Tabular data